lcarlaw/meso/README.md

 ```
 'srh500': '0-500 m Storm-Relative Helicity'
 ```
-2. Add a function to the `calc.derived.py` file:
+2. Add a function to the `calc.derived.py` file.
+For example:
 ```
 @njit
 def srh500(prof):